-Kelly French is a Licensed Professional Counselor.
+Kelly French is a Licensed Clinical Mental Health Counselor.
 She provides child and family mental health services in a variety of settings including Fletcher Elementary School, Upward Elementary School, and Hendersonville Outpatient Clinic.
 She is intensively trained in Dialectical Behavioral Therapy and rostered to provide Trauma-Focused Cognitive Behavioral Therapy.
 She also facilitates family therapy, expressive arts techniques, and therapeutic play modalities.
-Kelly has six years clinical experience serving children, adolescents, and adults.
+Kelly has seven years clinical experience serving children, adolescents, and adults.
 She is passionate about early intervention services and foster care.
 Kelly began working for Crossnore in 2019.

 Tina Harrold is Lead Therapist in our Hendersonville office.
 She provides services to clients in the Outpatient Clinic and at Mills River Elementary School.
 She is a Licensed Clinical Social Worker.
 Tina has been with Crossnore since 2017.
 She specializes in play therapy and working with children who have experienced trauma.